mnicula/bookingcom/README.md

 Have a output folder with .html report and logs.
  * used "com.aventstack:extentreports-cucumber3-adapter" dependency
- * all info about output is in extend.properties
+ * all info about output files is in extent.properties